Testwell CTC++

 Instrumented Program

-You run the tests
+You run the tests with the

-with the instrumented program.
-Due to
+program.
+Due to instrumentation

-instrumentation it is somewhat bigger and slower than originally.
-How
+it is somewhat bigger and slower than

-instrumented all code files of your program.
-Increase to program size is normally a concern
+only some of them.
+Increase to program size is normally a concern only in

-separate DLL (see
+separate DLL (see HTML form

 coverage report ) the